 How to Use Crowdfunding Loans for Your Business

-Loan crowdfunding, also known as debt crowdfunding or peer-to-peer lending, is a source of capital for small businesses where a number of investors (a.k.a. the “crowd”) lend money to early-stage businesses or individuals through a regulated platform.
+Loan crowdfunding, also known as debt crowdfunding or peer-to-peer lending, is a potential source of capital for small businesses in which several investors (a.k.a. the “crowd”) lend money to early-stage businesses or individuals through a regulated platform.

 What Is Loan Crowdfunding?

-Loan crowdfunding is used to raise capital by taking loans from several investors (lenders) who expect to be repaid for their loan with added interest over the period that the loan was used.
+Loan crowdfunding allows a business to raise capital by taking loans from several investors (lenders) who expect to be repaid for their loan (with interest) according to the terms the parties have agreed to.
 The entire process takes place through a crowdfunding platform.

 What Are the Different Types of Loan Crowdfunding?